 A boost to small and medium-sized private businesses

-PACEPEP – Programme d’Appui de la Croissance Economique et la Promotion d’Emplois Stimulés par le Secteur Privé (Programme Supporting Economic Growth and the Promotion of Private-Sector Employment Creation in Mali) – tries to create hope and employment for young people.
-It focuses on small and medium-sized private enterprises (SMEs) and organisations involved in value chains like poultry, maize, herbal tea, livestock, dairy products, greens, and handicrafts.
+Over it's five year and nine months of operation, PACEPEP – Programme d’Appui de la Croissance Economique et la Promotion d’Emplois Stimulés par le Secteur Privé (Programme Supporting Economic Growth and the Promotion of Private-Sector Employment Creation in Mali) – tried to create hope and employment for young people.
+It focused mostly on small and medium-sized private enterprises (SMEs) and organisations involved in value chains like poultry, maize, herbal tea, livestock, dairy products, greens, and handicrafts.

 The Danish Minister for Development Cooperation Ms Ulla Tørnæs visited Mali in October 2017.

 It is absolutely necessary to create hope for the future for young people in Africa in order to create economic growth and reduce the migration to Europe.

 Eggs and irrigation

 Since eggs are an especially sought-after product in Mali, a lot of PACEPEP’s work went into supporting egg farmers in increasing their output.
 (Click here to read stories of some PACEPEP beneficiaries.)

 Another recurring theme in PACEPEP’s work was overcoming seasonal challenges for farmers.
 Mali has traditionally been heavily dependent on rain-fed agricultural activities, which is a structural problem worsened by changing weather conditions and the effects of climate change.
 The programme therefore supported irrigation-based “off-season” cultivation, especially of vegetables that thrive in these conditions.

 PACEPEP also produced seven studies on poultry, livestock and meat, milk, maize, mango, citrus fruits and onions / shallots; each study is accompanied by a technical sheet of market analysis.
 You can read the reports (in French) on the Mali Directorate of Rural Engineering website.